SARPi Project - Slacking on a Raspberry Pi

 One of the more interesting additions to the Raspberry Pi 5 is a single-lane PCI Express Gen2.0 interface, using a custom FPC (flexible printed circuit) connection, located above the micro SD card slot on top of the board (adjacent to the Raspberry Pi Ltd.™ logo).
 This PCIe interface supports M.2 and PoE+ HATs, enabling users to connect NVMe SSDs and other M.2-format accessories.
 From early 2024, Raspberry Pi Ltd. were offering two mechanical adapter boards which convert between this PCIe connector and a subset of the M.2 standard.
 Even before New Year 2024 there were a few third party add-on boards being advertised, and appearing on sale, for use with the Raspberry Pi 5 PCIe interface.

 One such board being the NVMe Base by Pimoroni, which is a PCIe extension board for the Raspberry Pi 5.
-Simply populate it with an M-key NVMe SSD (2230 to 2280 sizes supported) and mount it under your Pi for a compact and fast storage solution, enabling lightning fast boots, NAS use, and snappy applications.
+Simply populate it with a M-key NVMe SSD (2230 to 2280 sizes supported) and mount it under your Pi for a compact and fast storage solution, enabling lightning fast boots, NAS use, and snappy applications.
 NVMe Base even comes with rubber feet!

 NVMe Base for Raspberry Pi 5 by Pimoroni